 Heitman is a research-driven investment firm.
 Our strategies reflect constant analysis of economic and demographic trends, property market shifts, and capital flows.
 In addition, Heitman’s various business lines include public market professionals, direct property investors, debt investment professionals and global resources, fostering a creative atmosphere within Heitman.
 This translates into an information exchange that helps us stay abreast of changing conditions in all areas of real estate.
 We then use this information to create innovative strategies designed to meet or exceed our clients’ objectives and expectations.

 Heitman appreciates the importance of Global Investment Standards (GIPS®).
-Performance returns for Heitman’s public real estate securities group have been prepared and presented in compliance with GIPS.
-Performance returns for Heitman’s North America private real estate equity group have also been prepared and presented in compliance with GIPS.
-Returns for Heitman’s public real estate securities group have been verified by the accounting firm Deloitte & Touche through 31 December 2019 and returns for Heitman’ s North America private real estate equity group have been verified by the accounting firm Deloitte & Touche through 31 December 2019.
+Heitman’s Public Real Estate Securities group and its North America Private Real Estate Equity group claim compliance with GIPS.
+Returns for both Heitman’s Public Real Estate Securities group and Heitman’s North America Private Real Estate Equity group have been independently verified by the accounting firm Deloitte & Touche LLP.
+Heitman’s North America Private Real Estate Equity group has been verified for the periods of 1 January 1997 through 31 December 2020 and Heitman’s Public Real Estate Securities group has been verified for the periods 1 January 1993 through 31 December 2020.
 To date, our European and Asian private equity composites consist of leveraged investment level time-weighted returns.

 Certain Heitman subsidiaries are registered with the appropriate regulatory authorities in the US and abroad and, as such, are subject to applicable regulatory schemes.
 These operating subsidiaries have implemented their own tailored compliance policies to insure adherence to governing rules and regulations.